civol/HDLRuby/README.md

 __Notes__:

-- Since this is Ruby code, the body can also be delimited by the `do` and `end` Ruby keywords (in which case the parentheses can be omitted) are as follows:
+- Since this is Ruby code, the body can also be delimited by the `do` and `end` Ruby keywords (in which case the parentheses can be omitted) as follows:

 ```ruby
 system :box does